roblanf/MixtureModelHMM/Readme.md

   * Probability of beginning with any class is equally distributed
   * Probability of a class tranisitioning to same class is 0.99 and the 0.01 is distributed equally to n-1 reaminimg classes.
 * Initialize Emission probabilities
-  * Probability of a class emitted of itself if 0.5 and the other 0.5 is distibuted among other emissions
+  * Probability of a class emitted of itself is 0.5 and the other 0.5 is distibuted among other emissions.
+  * The probability of this addtional emissions is equal for all classes.
-  * Number of emissions are decided according to model selected
+  * Number of emissions are decided according to model selected:
     * Model 1 has no additional emissions.
 Emissions = classes
     * Model 2 has one additional emissions for constant sites.
 Emissions = classes + 1
     * Model 3 has two additional emissions for constant sites and non-informative sites.
 Emissions = classes + 2